onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_annotation_model.md

 - schedule-step-1: step 1 for linear learning rate decay
 - schedule-step-2: step 2 for linear learning rate decay

-If you select a Machine type with 4 GPUs (Tesla V100), the following command can be used:
+Please note that number of classes will be automatically populated if you have `sys-num-classes` parameter defined in a workflow.
+Also, if you select a Machine type with 4 GPUs (Tesla V100), the following command can be used:
 `num_clones=4`

 - Note that num_clones is 4 because there are 4 GPUs available.

 ## Choosing the right base model

-* We currently support several faster-rcnn models.
+- We currently support several faster-rcnn models.
 All of these models are similar except that of the backbone used for the feature extraction.
 The backbones used are, in increasing order of complexity (i.e more layers), ResNet50, ResNet101, InceptionResNetV2.
 As the model complexity increases the computation requirement will also increase.
 If you have very complicated data (i.e hundreds of annotations in one image), then it is recommended that you choose complex model (i.e InceptionResNetV2).

-* Faster-rcnn models are generally more accurate than ssd models.
+- Faster-rcnn models are generally more accurate than ssd models.
 However, sometimes you are better off using ssd models if your data is easy to learn (i.e 1 or 2 bounding box per image).

 ### frcnn-nas-coco:

-* If you are using `frcnn-nas-coco`, then please choose a machine with at least 2 GPUs as this model requires more memory.
+- If you are using `frcnn-nas-coco`, then please choose a machine with at least 2 GPUs as this model requires more memory.
 A machine with 1 GPU will throw an error.

 This is a type of faster-rcnn model with NAS backbone.
 If you are not sure about which model to use then we recommend you use SSD based model (i.e ssd-mobilenet-v2).